arkandias/geyser/README.md

 them.
 Each organization is uniquely identified by its organization key, and the Nginx configuration is modified as follows:

-- `https://<organization-key>.<server-hostname>` serves the web client application for each organization
+- `https://<organization-key>.<server-hostname>` serves the web client for the organization with the corresponding key
+- `https://<server-hostname>` serves the web client for the organization with the default key `default`
 - `https://api.<server-hostname>` proxies requests to the backend NestJS server (shared across all organizations)
 - `https://auth.<server-hostname>` proxies requests to the Keycloak authentication service (shared across all organizations)

-The client determines the organization key from the subdomain automatically, unless `VITE_ORGANIZATION_KEY` is provided.
+**Note:** The client determines the organization key from the hostname, unless `VITE_ORGANIZATION_KEY` is provided.

 **Note:** Organization management in multi-tenant mode requires manual database operations on the `public.organization` table in the PostgreSQL database (standard CRUD operations).